Building 10x software teams

 • Discouraging teamwork or other collaboration between team members.

-• Taking credit for things the team did of their own volition.
+• Managers (or other teams) taking credit for things the team did of their own volition.

 • Micromanagement.
 If the team isn’t in charge of their own destiny, they won’t take the initiative to fix the things that slow them down.

-• Not having transparent mechanisms for career advancement, including interpersonal coaching, managment coaching, techincal coaching, and identification of missing skillsets.
+• Not having transparent mechanisms for career advancement, including interpersonal coaching, management coaching, technical coaching, and identification of missing skill-sets.

-• Firing a team member - expect 2 people who you want to keep to resign for every one you fire.
+• Firing a team member - a rule of thumb is that 2 people will resign for every 1 you fire.

 • An exception: toxic team members that the rest of the team don’t like or feel aren’t pulling their weight.
-These people should be moved out of the team ASAP to avoid collateral damage, either via direct problems or by spreading bad attitudes.
+These people should be moved out of the team ASAP to avoid collateral damage.